couchbaselabs/hands_on_n1ql/content/slide-17.md

+# Part 1: Setup, Getting Started and Querying

-## EXERCISE
+## Ordering results

-What category has the highest rating of reviews from the year 2014?
+Queries can optionally include an ORDER BY clause describing how the results should be sorted.

+Modify the query to show the product with lowest price first.

 <pre id="example">
-SELECT cat, product, reviews
+SELECT name, description, unitPrice
-  FROM product UNNEST product.categories AS cat
+  FROM product
-    JOIN reviews ON KEYS product.reviewList
+    ORDER BY unitPrice DESC
-     LIMIT 5
+      LIMIT 10
 </pre>